MicroEJ/docs/SDK6UserGuide/createProject.rst

   The different project creation systems do not produce exactly the same project content and structure.
   Especially, the IntelliJ IDEA wizard produces a simple project whereas the CLI and Eclipse wizards create multi-projects builds.
   Both structures (single and multi projects) can be used, the recommended one depends on the context (components, size of the project, ...).
-  Please refer to `the official Gradle documentation <https://docs.gradle.org/current/userguide/multi_project_builds.html>`__ for more information.
+  Refer to `the official Gradle documentation <https://docs.gradle.org/current/userguide/multi_project_builds.html>`__ for more information.

 .. _sdk_6_create_project_cli: